Nail salon managers are responsible for planning and overseeing daily operations at their business.

 Depending on the nature of the salon (or chain of salons) their role might involve client-facing work, or not.
 Some managers even work as nail technicians part of the time in smaller salons.

-They are a midpoint between the business owner and the rest of the staff, making sure that clients and employees are both happy and that the staff has everything they need to do their jobs.
+They are a midpoint between the business owner and the rest of the staff, making sure that clients and employees are both happy and that the staff have everything they need to do their jobs.

-They also take care of staff management tasks like coaching each nail tech, holding meetings, setting the schedule and planning promotional events.
+On top of all of this, they also take care of staff management tasks like coaching each nail tech, holding meetings, setting the schedule and planning promotional events.

 Every manager isn’t necessarily a great manager, and the difference is in how they support their staff while also improving the client’s experience and increasing profitability.

 How do they manage (pardon the pun) to do all of this in the course of your average workday?

 It all starts with having the right team behind you.

 Recruiting skilled nail techs with a dedication to your company’s values makes all the difference, but only if you put in the effort to build and maintain good communication in the workplace.

 Make sure that your staff feel comfortable coming to you with any issues or questions that they have and hold regularly scheduled meetings to exchange ideas and stay up to date with one another.